MinghuiChen43/awesome-deep-phenomena/README.md

 - One ticket to win them all: generalizing lottery ticket initializations across datasets and optimizers. [[paper]](https://arxiv.org/abs/1906.02773)
   - Ari S. Morcos, Haonan Yu, Michela Paganini, Yuandong Tian. *NeurIPS 2019*
   - Digest:  Perhaps surprisingly, we found that, within the natural images domain, winning ticket initializations generalized across a variety of datasets, including Fashion MNIST, SVHN, CIFAR-10/100, ImageNet, and Places365, often achieving performance close to that of winning tickets generated on the same dataset.

+- Rethinking the Usage of Batch Normalization and Dropout in the Training of Deep Neural Networks. [[paper]](https://arxiv.org/abs/1905.05928)
+  - Guangyong Chen, Pengfei Chen, Yujun Shi, Chang-Yu Hsieh, Benben Liao, Shengyu Zhang.
+  - Digest: Our work is based on an excellent idea that whitening the inputs of neural networks can achieve a fast convergence speed.
+Given the well-known fact that independent components must be whitened, we introduce a novel Independent-Component (IC) layer before each weight layer, whose inputs would be made more independent.

 - Deconstructing Lottery Tickets: Zeros, Signs, and the Supermask. [[paper]](https://arxiv.org/abs/1905.01067) [[code]](https://github.com/uber-research/deconstructing-lottery-tickets)
   - Hattie Zhou, Janice Lan, Rosanne Liu, Jason Yosinski. *NeurIPS 2019*